 Writing Advice from a Royal Literary Fund Fellow

-RLF fellows are professional writers placed in universities throughout the UK to advise students on their academic writing.
+RLF fellows are professional, published writers placed in universities throughout the UK to advise students on their academic writing.

 Undergraduate and postgraduate taught students in any College can make an appointment with either Fellow to talk about their academic writing and editing.

-Sessions are for 50 minutes and take place online on Tuesdays and Wednesdays with Brian McCabe, and Thursdays and Fridays with Dilys Rose, during term-time.
+Sessions are for 50 minutes and take place on campus during term time.

 It’s best to visit the Writing Fellow some way ahead of a deadline, so you have time to apply any advice you might receive.